Now Open · Asia Pacific · August 2026

 Do I need a clinical degree to attend?+

 No. The School-Based certification is designed for educators, counsellors, school psychologists, SLPs, school administrators, allied-health practitioners, community workers and parents.
-No clinical licensure is required.
+No clinical licensure is required for this certification although strict selection criteria still apply.

 Is the training live or recorded?+